 -Some argue that the Reformation never ended as new groups have splintered from the Catholic Church (e.g., Old Catholics, Polish National Catholic Church, etc.), as well as all the various Protestant churches that exist today.
 No group splintering from the Catholic Church since the 17th century has done so on the basis of the same issues animating the Reformation, however.25

 But the loss of life among Protestants in Europe, and by natives in Meso- and South America, had been staggering.
-The Thirty Years’ War had devastated Germany especially, killing between 25% and 40% of its entire population.26 Scholars estimate that adding together Spain’s and the Holy Roman Empire’s attempts over the centuries to establish Catholic hegemony in Europe and the Americas resulted in the deaths of some 50,000,000 to 68,000,000 people, many of which died among the native peoples in America under Spanish-Catholic rule.27 During the Reformation, William Tyndale had followed the earlier fate of the Bohemian priest and theologian Jan Hus in being burned at the stake by the Catholic church.
+The Thirty Years’ War had devastated Germany especially, killing between 25% and 40% of its entire population.26 Scholars estimate that adding together Spain’s and the Holy Roman Empire’s attempts over the centuries to establish Catholic hegemony in Europe and the Americas resulted in the deaths of some 50,000,000 to 68,000,000 people, many of whom died among the native peoples in America under Spanish-Catholic rule.27 During the Reformation, William Tyndale had followed the earlier fate of the Bohemian priest and theologian Jan Hus in being burned at the stake by the Catholic church.
 Tyndale’s sin had been his efforts to publish the Bible in English and promote biblical literacy among all Christians, as opposed to deferring to Catholic priests to perpetuate Catholic dogma.
 John Rogers, a religiously devout husband and father of ten children who shared Tyndale’s desire and helped his cause, was also burned at the stake.
-Ulrich Zwingli died in battle fighting his Catholic attackers.
+Ulrich Zwingli, one of the most renowned scholars and reformers (and in the author’s opinion, most inspired), died in battle fighting his Catholic attackers.
 These and many other saints of God, virtually all of whom were Catholic when martyred, were proof that being Catholic didn’t protect anyone from the megalomania of the “Holy” Roman Empire.

 Liberation from Spanish-Catholic Hegemony in Latin America